The AAO 2023 online abstract submitter will open March 9.

 Study Design

 A list of study designs is provided.
-Read through the descriptions and select the one your research follows.
-If you used a design not on the list, enter it in the space provided.
+Read through the descriptions and select the one that applies.
+If the study design is not on the list, select other and enter it in the space provided.
 Note: Animal studies tend to be rejected.

 Précis

-Paper/poster submissions require a Précis (460 characters) as part of the application.
+Paper/poster submissions require a Précis (500 characters and spaces total) as part of the application.
 The Précis is a concise summary of the abstract and should not duplicate the conclusion.
 This text will not be published and is for the use of the selection committee.

 Background Statement

-Paper/poster submissions require a Background Statement (250 characters) as part of the application.
+Paper/poster submissions require a Background Statement (250 characters and spaces total) as part of the application.
 This is an opportunity to relay additional information to the selection committee and should not be an exact duplication of the abstract text.
 The Background Statement is a succinct statement explaining the background of why this study was undertaken or reported.
 This text will not be published and is for the use of the selection committee.

 Authors